-Khalil Davis Is Making the Most of a Second Chance in Life and a New Career in Construction
+Khalil Davis Is Making the Most of a Second Chance in Life and a Newfound Passion for Construction

-Among the many virtues of Westside Works is its willingness to take in students with a past.
-Over the past two years, dozens have come through its doors in need of a second chance.
-For those willing to show up on time, learn and work hard, success typically has followed.
+Among the many virtues of Construction Ready is its willingness to take in students with a past.
+Since the CEFGA program launched in 2014, hundreds have come through its doors in need of a second chance.

-Khalil Davis is one of those who capitalized on the opportunity Westside Works gave him.
-He’s not ashamed to say he spent more than three years in prison, and he has an air of determination that suggests he won’t make the same mistakes this time around.
+Khalil Davis is one of those who capitalized on the opportunity Construction Ready gave him.
+He’s not ashamed to say he spent more than three years in prison, and he has an air of determination that suggests he won’t make the same mistakes again.

 “When I got out [in May 2015], I tried to look for a job, but people shut me down,” Khalil recalls.
 “But that wasn’t going to stop me.
-Even if I had not found Westside Works, I still would have found something.
+Even if I had not found Construction Ready, I still would have found something.
 I was not going to give up.”

-Fortunately for him, Westside Works was there to speed along his comeback story.
-After moving in with an uncle on Atlanta’s Westside, he learned about Westside Works’ construction training program.
-He was accepted into Construction Group 11, graduated in August 2015 and was hired with Lichty Commercial Construction.
+Fortunately for Khalil, Construction Ready was there to speed along his comeback story.
+After moving in with an uncle on Atlanta’s Westside, he heard about the fast-growing program at its original Westside Works location.
+He was accepted into Group 11, graduated in August 2015 and was hired by Lichty Commercial Construction.

-“Westside Works changed my life,” he says.
+“Construction Ready changed my life,” he says.
 “So anything I’ve learned, I try to go back and pass that along.
-There’s opportunity out there, and Westside Works is the best way to take advantage of that.
+There’s opportunity out there, and Construction Ready is the best way to take advantage of that.
 You just have to take it one step at a time, and you have to want to change.”

 VIDEO: Khalil talks about his passion for craftsmanship, from the Atlanta-area projects he works on to a scale model of a job site he once built.
 Learn more about Construction Ready at constructionready.us, and follow us on our YouTube channel to hear from more successful Construction Ready graduates.